 - Disposable, one-use utensils such as plastic or paper cups, glasses or bowls and plastic knives, forks and spoons where eating or drinking implements are provided.

 - Rubbish bins located near the stand and with the rubbish disposed of in an acceptable manner.
 (The Venue manager may levy an additional cleaning charge for the disposal and cleaning of wet-waste, grease and oils.)

 * Hand basins and sinks can only be installed directly above water supply and drainage pits.
 Please contact Exibit to check the suitability of your stand location.

-To request permission to utilise the Venue's water supply and waste facilities, download Form 6 from the PCEC Event Resources web page and then complete and email the form to the PCEC Exhibition Coordinator on email@example.com.
+To request permission to utilise the Venue's water supply and waste facilities, download Form 6 from the PCEC Event Toolkit web page and then complete and email the form to the PCEC Exhibition Coordinator on email@example.com.